UWTMGIS/TGIS504_Wi21/lab-4/instructions-lab4a.md

 ![screenshot of hardware choice](images/screenshot9.png)

 Click 'Next'.
 On the next screen, you need to choose the system image (essentially a software version).
 It is important that you **select Q** and not the latest version (R), as Cordova is only compatible up to Android API Level 29.
 With Q selected, click 'Next'.
 You may give the device a name on this screen if you wish, or you can accept the default.
 Click 'Finish.'
 The new device should now appear in your list of Virtual Devices.
-Close the AVD Manager, and close Android Studio.
+Close the AVD Manager.

+Check that the AVD was installed correctly by opening up the SDK Manager (Configure > SDK Manager).
+You should see that Android 10.0 (Q) is installed.
+Other versions may also be installed, and that is fine, but if Android 10.0 (API level 29) is _not_ installed, click the checkbox next to it and hit 'Apply'.
+Click 'OK' to confirm the change and 'Finish' after the installation completes.
+Close the SDK Manager and close Android Studio.

 Once you've downloaded Java JDK 8, Gradle, Android Studio, and the Android Virtual Device, it's a good idea to restart your computer.